graveja0/health-care-markets/README.md

 ### Joint Competition Approach

-The KM approach to constructing hosptial-specific HHIs essentially boils down to asking: what is the average geographic HHI among patients treated by a given hospital?
+The KM approach to constructing hospital-specific HHIs essentially boils down to asking: what is the average geographic HHI among patients treated by a given hospital?

-Another way to approach this is to ask a slightly different question: among geographies where a given hosptial competes with other hospitals for patients, what is the total market share of each hospital?
-We can then use *those* market shares to construct a hosptial-specific HHI measure for that hospital.
+Another way to approach this is to ask a slightly different question: among geographies where a given hospital competes with other hospitals for patients, what is the total market share of each hospital?
+We can then use *those* market shares to construct a hospital-specific HHI measure for that hospital.
 We will call this the **joint competition** approach to a hospital HHI.

-(Note that I am using the terms “competes” and “competition” somewhat loosely here, as all we know is that two hosptials draw in patients from the same ZIP; we do not know for certain whether they actually compete for these patients.
-As an extreme example, a children’s hospital and an adult general acute care hosptial may both draw in patients from the same ZIP, but it is unlikely that they are actually competing for patients.
+(Note that I am using the terms “competes” and “competition” somewhat loosely here, as all we know is that two hospitals draw in patients from the same ZIP; we do not know for certain whether they actually compete for these patients.
+As an extreme example, a children’s hospital and an adult general acute care hospital may both draw in patients from the same ZIP, but it is unlikely that they are actually competing for patients.
 In the data used here, however, we are drawing on FFS Medicare patients–so it may be more realistic to assume two hospitals are competing for these patients.)

-More formally, the competition faced by a given hosptial (*z*) across all j = 1, …, J hospitals can be expressed as
+More formally, the competition faced by a given hospital (*z*) across all j = 1, …, J hospitals can be expressed as

 <!-- \gamma_{zj} = \sum_{j=1}^J \pi_{kj} \cdot 1(\pi_{kz}>0) -->